-In one episode of Murder, She Wrote, Jessica is shot at while investigating at the behest of the accused's wife, while the accused himself is in jail.
+- In one episode of Murder, She Wrote, Jessica is shot at while investigating at the behest of the accused's wife, while the accused himself is in jail.
 She quickly realizes it was the wife, who was worried Jessica was starting to think her husband might be guilty, and wanted to provide evidence otherwise.

-Star Trek: Deep Space Nine invokes this trope in the opener of the last season; it's not until an assassin from the cult of the Pah Wraiths shows up to kill him and vows that he "will never find the orb of the Emissary" that Sisko learns it even exists (let alone that he needs to find it).
+- Invoked in the opener of the last season; it's not until an assassin from the cult of the Pah Wraiths shows up to kill him and vows that he "will never find the orb of the Emissary" that Sisko learns it even exists (let alone that he needs to find it).

+- Pulled earlier by Garak when he sees a Romulan assassin on the station.
+Garak blows up his own shop to make Odo think the assassin did it, but Odo discovers otherwise that the assassin works with poisons not explosives.
 And then the assassin gets killed anyway as though someone was covering their tracks, which only stokes Odo's curiosity further.
 By the time Odo and Garak figure out what's going on, the Romulans and Cardassians are making a joint first-strike on the Dominion.

-An episode of Simon And Simon had a tourist hire the Simon Brothers to find out why she was the victim of a series of petty thefts: first her camera, then her purse, then her hotel room was broken into...
+- An episode of Simon And Simon had a tourist hire the Simon Brothers to find out why she was the victim of a series of petty thefts: first her camera, then her purse, then her hotel room was broken into...
 Turned out she'd snapped a picture that showed a man someplace he wasn't supposed to be in the background, and he was trying to get the film.
 (She had already dropped it off to be developed, when he started stealing her stuff looking for it.)

 - In a variant compressed into less than five seconds, the team on NCIS needs to locate some terrorists hiding among any of a dozen warehouses.
 Knowing they're pressed for time, Gibbs whips out a shotgun and blasts a nearby street light, which causes the terrorists' rooftop lookout to immediately open fire and give away the bad guys' position.
 Had he had the sense to quietly keep his head down, the team would've been too late to stop them.

 - Occurs regularly in Person of Interest.
 Someone plans a premeditated violent crime to cover up something else (Sometimes the something else isn't even illegal), and the Machine detects this and sends Reese and Finch out to stop the coverup, which exposes what the coverup was intended to hide.
 Though in fairness the villains don't know of the existence of a supercomputer whose specific task is to detect premeditated crimes.

-The Jonathan Creek episode "The Case of the Savant's Thumb".
+- The Jonathan Creek episode "The Case of the Savant's Thumb".
 It turns out the murderers were government agents trying to destroy a certain DVD and kill anyone who'd seen it.
 The exact contents of the DVD aren't revealed except that it's a conversation between Very Important People and confirms the nastiest suspicions people had about them.
 The twist is that the DVD is of a rather heavy-handed satire show that employed lookalikes, but as Jonathan says, it's interesting that someone high up thought it could be real.

-The Elementary episode "The Red Team" has a kind of double-layered version of this; the culprit's attempts to kill off the other members of a war games team that came up with a successful plan to attack New York (since he doesn't want the plan to be exposed to terrorists) not only alerts Sherlock to the targets, but also leads him to deducing what the attack plan was.
+- The episode "The Red Team" has a kind of double-layered version of this; the culprit's attempts to kill off the other members of a war games team that came up with a successful plan to attack New York (since he doesn't want the plan to be exposed to terrorists) not only alerts Sherlock to the targets, but also leads him to deducing what the attack plan was.

-In "Step Nine", the murderer, on seeing that Holmes and Watson are on his tail, panics and races to murder his accomplice to tie up loose ends.
+- In "Step Nine", the murderer, on seeing that Holmes and Watson are on his tail, panics and races to murder his accomplice to tie up loose ends.
 He makes a bungle of this, resulting in him getting caught.

-In In Justice: the corrupt FBI official who helped railroad an innocent man tries to blackmail the National Justice Project into dropping the case by threatening to have the FBI look into one of Swain's clients.
+- In In Justice, the corrupt FBI official who helped railroad an innocent man tries to blackmail the National Justice Project into dropping the case by threatening to have the FBI look into one of Swain's clients.
 Ultimately, it's the suspicious nature of the threat (a high ranking member of the FBI using blackmail to try and shut a case his son's involved in) that convinces Swain to actually take the case (initially he was opposed to getting involved.)

 - JAG: In "Déjà Vu", Colonel Patano, the Thai Embassy chief of security, bribes a witness into telling the cops that he didn't see anything.
 Which is entirely true, as he really didn't see anything.
 However, he decides to tell Harm about the bribe.

-Invoked in the Sherlock episode "The Hounds of Baskerville" as an explanation for why the episode's murderer did not simply kill a man who had seen too much and was telling what he'd seen to the news:
+- Invoked in the Sherlock episode "The Hounds of Baskerville" as an explanation for why the episode's murderer did not simply kill a man who had seen too much and was telling what he'd seen to the news:

 Sherlock: Because dead men get listened to!
 He needed to do more than kill you; he needed to discredit every word you'd ever said.

 - Used several different ways in an episode of Diagnosis: Murder in which the killer tries to make the victim's death look like suicide-by-pill-overdose.
 The killer wipes their own prints off the pill bottle, but the lack of any prints, including the victims', piques Mark Sloan's suspicion.
 Also, when he notes that the lack of a suicide note is irregular, the killer forges one using the victim's laptop; Mark checks the laptop's date-stamp and finds that the note was typed 20 hours after the victim's death.

 - A Real Life example occurred with Data East's Back to the Future pinball machine.
 Michael J. Fox did not allow his likeness to be used for the game, so instead artist Paul Faris used his son as the model for Marty.
 To hide this fact, "Marty" is drawn on the backglass with his face covered by a pair of large sunglasses — which only serves to draw more attention to his non-resemblance to Fox.

-Splinter Cell: Conviction, where if the conspirators hadn't sent thugs to try and kill Sam Fisher he would never have been aware there was even a conspiracy in the first place.
+- Splinter Cell: Conviction, where if the conspirators hadn't sent thugs to try and kill Sam Fisher he would never have been aware there was even a conspiracy in the first place.
 Of course, we shortly find out that one of the top-level conspirators is an double agent and old friend of Sam's who wanted him to find out and be bought to her.